The people of

 The people of speaks to the forces that shape our daily lives, how identity and a sense of place is formed and renegotiated, and the invisible lines that guide how we navigate public space.

 Created by ensemble members Kate Daley and Sarah Hunter, The people of is a new project for Quarantine.
 First made in Engelskirchen, Germany in September 2020, in the still-rippling wake of the COVID19 pandemic, it reflects our shifting relationship with work, with our neighbours and with public shape.

 25 September – 16 October 2020 | Nach dem Beaufsichtigen der Maschinen, Engelskirchen, Germany

-Concept: Kate Daley & Sarah Hunter Dramaturgy: Richard Gregory & Renny O'Shea Producer: Ali Dunican
+Concept: Kate Daley, Richard Gregory & Sarah Hunter Dramaturgy: Richard Gregory & Renny O'Shea Producer: Ali Dunican

 Creation: Kate Daley & Ali Wilson Sound design: Armin Badde Dramaturgical assistance & producer: Jana Winterhalter Print and digital design: Lisa Mattocks Photography: Kate Daley